Discover more from The Feminist Kitchen

 I loved writing stories about What Came Before, and she is a keeper of so much of that wisdom, so if I had an excuse to email her, I would do it.

 Kitty set a precedent that I only grew to appreciate as the years went on.
-Her Southern charm, her endless Rolodex of contacts and archive of memories.
+Her Southern charm, her endless Rolodex of contacts, and her archive of memories.
 It lingered in every room I walked into.
 She knew a ton of people and had a special way of caring about each of them, without overpromising what she could offer.
 It takes a special type of person to walk into someone’s home and sit at their breakfast table and hear about their grandmother over a piece of apple cake

 I can’t tell you how nice it was to see her and give her a big ol’ hug when we both showed up at the library to officially donate the Statesman Cookbook Collection to the Cookbook Cafe.